Shortnin' Bread

-"Shortnin' Bread" (also spelled "Shortenin' Bread", "Short'nin' Bread", or "Sho'tnin' Bread") is an African-American folk song dating back at least to the 1890s.
-James Whitcomb Riley published it as a poem in 1900, building on older lyrics.
+"Shortnin' Bread" (also spelled "Shortenin' Bread", "Short'nin' Bread", or "Sho'tnin' Bread") is an American folk song dating back at least to 1900, when James Whitcomb Riley published it as a poem.
+While there is speculation that Riley may have based his poem on an earlier African-American plantation song, no definitive evidence of such an origin has yet been uncovered.
 A "collected" version of the song was published by E. C. Perrow in 1915.
 It is song number 4209 in the Roud Folk Song Index.

-Shortening bread refers to a bread made of corn meal and/or flour and lard shortening.
+Shortening bread refers to a bread made of corn meal, with or without flour and lard shortening.

 Origins

+The origin of "Shortnin' Bread" is obscure.
+Despite speculation of African-American roots, it is possible that it may have originated with Riley as a parody of an African-American plantation song, in the minstrel or coon song traditions popular at the time.

-"Shortnin' Bread" is a plantation song.
-Its first written version was captured by poet James Whitcomb Riley in 1900.
-He titled the song "A Short'nin' Bread Song—Pieced Out", and wrote the first verse as:
+Riley titled the song "A Short'nin' Bread Song—Pieced Out", and wrote the first verse as:

 The dialect rendered into common English would be: